 Drafts of the listing particulars and loan note instrument are submitted to TISE for comment as part of the initial application.
 Comments from the Exchange are usually received within a matter of days.

 The listing particulars must include a statement to the effect that the issuer accepts responsibility for the information contained in the listing particulars, and that to the best of the issuer’s knowledge and belief, the information given is in accordance with the facts and does not omit anything likely to affect the significance of that information.

 Following any comments from the Exchange, the listing documents are finalised.
 The factual accuracy of the contents of the listing documents is confirmed by means of board minutes of the issuer.
 Because the security will not be offered to the public, the drawn-out process of verification associated with public offerings is not required.

 A number of other documents will accompany the final application to the Exchange.
 These include a letter from the issuer containing undertakings to comply with the rules of the Exchange, and a letter from the listing agent setting out any information which has been omitted from the listing particulars which would ordinarily be required under the listing rules.

 A listing fee is payable to the Exchange.
 Provided that the final application is in order and is received by the Exchange by the early afternoon, the listing is usually confirmed later that day.

 For a period of at least fourteen days following the listing, certain documents relating to the listing must be available for inspection.
 Those documents usually include the listing particulars, the loan note instrument and the issuer’s current articles of association.

-Additional ongoing obligations of an issuer in relation to a CISE listing are not onerous.
+Additional ongoing obligations of an issuer in relation to a TISE listing are not onerous.
 They include the following:

 • providing the Exchange with copies of any annual accounts or interim financial statements as soon as practicable following their publication (or referring the Exchange to publicly available information placed on the internet or central depository)